- Safety - do not go outside the hotels after dark without a group.

 large variety of inexpensive fruit, vegetables and other items.
 The hotel

 can give you directions.
-It is about a half of a mile from the Bonneventure.
+It is about a half of a mile from the Bonaventure.

 Many devotees go there for fruit.